Suffolk Legislature passes County Executive Romaine's $4B budget, increasing taxes

 "I think a lot of people will be happy to see that go away, but that money’s going away now," Bergin said.
 "This is an honest number of what residents can expect."

-The budget also includes nearly $40.6 million in cybersecurity costs after a 2022 ransomware attack crippled the county’s services and operations for months and exposing private data of 500,000 Suffolk County residents.
-The county is hiring three new positions and a $200,000 cybersecurity insurance policy.
+The budget also includes nearly $40.6 million in cybersecurity costs after a 2022 ransomware attack crippled the county’s services and operations for months and exposed private data of 500,000 Suffolk County residents.
+The county is hiring three new positions and taking out a $200,000 cybersecurity insurance policy.

-Lawmakers also approved a series of amendments Wednesday, including an increase increasing sales tax revenue by $4 million, reducing the county’s sales tax deficit to $46 million.
+Lawmakers also approved a series of amendments Wednesday, including increasing sales tax revenue by $4 million, reducing the county’s sales tax deficit to $46 million.

-The budget does not account for a sales tax proposition passed Tuesday night by 72% to increase sales tax by one-eighth of a percent in 1,067 districts to add funding to a separate Water Quality Restoration Fund to improve water quality by upgrading sewer systems and septic tanks.
+The budget does not account for a proposition passed Tuesday by 72% of voters to increase sales tax by one-eighth of a percent.
+The move will add funding to improve water quality by upgrading sewer systems and septic tanks.

 The sales tax will begin to be collected in March and can begin to be used in 2026, county officials said.